Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Bill Cunningham, one of the mainstays of the New York Times, has been a contributor to the renowned newspaper for many decades.

 The documentary is a detailed profile of Bill Cunningham and his work.

 It includes interviews with friends and often his subjects such as Tom Wolfe, David Rockefeller, and Vogue’s Anna Wintour.

 It also offers an in-depth look at the life of the eccentric chronicler of fashion, tirelessly snapping photos of and writing about interestingly attired celebrities or ordinary people he encounters on the street of New York.

 Diana Vreeland: The Eye Has to Travel

-Diana Vreeland’s life is presented from her early days in Paris, to her work as a columnist and magazine editor, and to her role as a curator of a fashion museum.
+Diana Vreeland’s life is presented from her early days in Paris to her work as a columnist and magazine editor and her role as a curator of a fashion museum.

 Franca: Chaos and Creation

 “By turns dramatic and lighthearted, this documentary is as captivating as the fiercely independent woman it celebrates.”

 A creation by Francesco Carrozzini, this is a chronicle of the life and times of his mother, Franca Sozzani, the editor of Italian Vogue and a fashion-world provocateur.